justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 APL programmers might say "arithmetic mean (or average) is spelled `+/÷≢` in APL"

-I suppose an APL expression is like a spelling in that those are the typographical items that you string together.
+I suppose an APL expression is like a spelling in that there are typographical items that you string together.
 But APL expressions (specifically [trains](https://help.dyalog.com/18.2/index.htm#Language/Introduction/Trains.htm)) feel like [structural formulae](https://en.wikipedia.org/wiki/Structural_formula) of computational processes.
 A structural formula of a molecule shows how the constituent atoms (primitives) are bonded together.